Plain English Summary

 Chronic Pain Acceptance Questionnaire

-Pain intensity is the primary outcome measure and will be measured using the Multidimensional Pain Inventory - Spinal Cord Injury and the Leeds Assessment of Neuropathic Pain.
-This will be measured at 3, 6 and 12 months following injury for in-patients and on one occasion with out-patients.
+Pain intensity, measured using the Multidimensional Pain Inventory - Spinal Cord Injury and the Leeds Assessment of Neuropathic Pain at 3, 6 and 12 months following injury for in-patients and on one occasion with out-patients

 Secondary outcome measures

-Pain acceptance measured using Chronic Pain Acceptance Questionnaire
+3. Pain acceptance, measured using Chronic Pain Acceptance Questionnaire

-Cortisol concentration will be analysed using enzyme-linked immuno-sorbent assay
+4. Cortisol concentration, analysed using salivary samples and enzyme-linked immunosorbent assay

-Mental defeat measured by the Pain Self-Perception Scale
+6. Mental defeat, measured by the Pain Self-Perception Scale

-Anxiety and depression measured using Hospital Anxiety and Depression Scale
+7. Anxiety and depression, measured using Hospital Anxiety and Depression Scale

 Overall trial start date